VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 ### Data for water balance model

 All data necessary to run the WBM, except for precipitation data, are provided in this GitHub repository (`lakevic-eea-wbm/input-data/`).
 This includes:
 1. Evaporation data `input_data/evap` and information on soil classes, land use, basin and lake shapefiles `input_data/CN` and `input_data/shapefiles` coming from [Vanderkelen et al. 2018, HESS](https://hess.copernicus.org/articles/22/5509/2018/).
-2. Outflow `input_data/outflow`, which is a combination of the version in [Vanderkelen et al. 2018, HESS](https://hess.copernicus.org/articles/22/5509/2018/) and new in situ data.
+2. Outflow `input_data/outflow`, which is a combination of data from [Vanderkelen et al. 2018, HESS](https://hess.copernicus.org/articles/22/5509/2018/) and new in situ data.

 Precipitation NetCDF files used in the paper are available publicly:
 1. PERSIANN-CDR: https://www.ncei.noaa.gov/products/climate-data-records/precipitation-persiann